BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

 ## 11. Fouls

 1. The following are the most common fouls that may occur during a standard game of Bank Pool.
-Committing any of these fouls results in a penalty as described in [Rule 12 (Foul Penalty)](#12-foul-penalty).
+Committing any of these fouls results in a penalty as described in [Rule 12.
+Foul Penalty](#12-foul-penalty).

   - a.
 Pocketing the cue ball;